ycarowr/UnityDesignPatterns/Assets/Creational/Prototype/Readme.md

     }
 ```

-In data modeling:
+### Prototype in data modeling:

-don't do this, it is a lot of repetition and hard to manage:
+Don't do this, it is a lot of repetition and hard to manage:
 ```
 {
   "name": "goblin grunt",